New this semester! Career Café

 4 Tips for Salary Negotiations During the Interview Process

 Ah, money.
-We all think about so much of the time, but it can be so uncomfortable to talk about.
-When it comes to negotiating your salary for a new job, though, it’s critical that you find a way to …
+We all think about it plenty, but it can be so uncomfortable to bring up in conversation—especially when the topic is that you deserve more of it!
+When it comes to negotiating your salary for a new job, …

 February and March Food Conferences (Most Are Free!)